 In these situations, the Centre Co-ordinator will be contacted by Safety Training Awards to notify them of the withdrawal of approval status.
+We will provide the Centre Co-ordinator with a six month notice period to ensure all learners have been able to complete any outstanding qualifications.

 Safety Training Awards aim to protect the interest of learners at all times.
-We will work alongside the centre to support any current and / or perspective learners who may be affected by this decision, we will ensure there are opportunities for reassessments where necessary.
+We will work alongside the Centre Co-ordinator to support any current and / or perspective learners who may be affected by this decision, we will ensure there are opportunities for reassessments where necessary.